Roughly 80% of crops in Puerto Rico lost following Hurricane María

 SAN JUAN — Hurricane María devastated at least 80% of plantains, bananas, coffee and papaya crops in Puerto Rico, according to preliminary estimates provided by the government.

-The economic impact has yet to be determined as the island continues with severe communication problems and no power service.
+The economic impact has yet to be determined as the island continues having severe communication problems and no power service.

 Resident Commissioner Jenniffer González and U.S. Coast Guard Captain Erick King, moreover, reported that the Port of San Juan remains the only one open, while efforts continue to open the rest of the ports on the island.

 As for the hit Hurricane María had on Puerto Rico’s agricultural sector, crops had already been affected more than two weeks ago with Hurricane Irma.
 At that time, almost 30% of crops were affected, with losses estimated at $30.6 million.

 The resident commissioner reported that the U.S. Department of Agriculture provides aid for this type of situation.
 González added that there is a bill in Congress that would be seen in January and that includes funds for crops affected by flooding.
 She requested amendments to the measure in order to include the commonwealth.

 “Puerto Rico does not enjoy the same reimbursements or insurance coverage as the rest of the agricultural crops [in the States].
 That is one of the amendments we are submitting,” said the official during a press conference on Sunday at the Convention Center in Miramar, the government’s command center during this emergency.